DeepLabCut/DeepLabCut/docs/functionDetails.md

 ```
 The user needs to use the *Load Frames* button to select the directory which stores the extracted frames from one of
 the videos.
 Subsequently, the user can use one of the radio buttons (top right) to select a body part to label.
 RIGHT click to add the label.
 Left click to drag the label, if needed.
 If you label a part accidentally, you can use the middle button on your mouse to delete!
 If you cannot see a body part in the frame, skip over the label!
 Please see the ``HELP`` button for more user instructions.
 This auto-advances once you labeled the first body part.
 You can also advance to the next frame by clicking on the RIGHT arrow on your keyboard (and go to a previous frame with LEFT arrow).
-Each label will be plotted as a dot in a unique color (see Figure 4 for more details).
+Each label will be plotted as a dot in a unique color.

 The user is free to move around the body part and once satisfied with its position, can select another radio button
 (in the top right) to switch to the respective body part (it otherwise auto-advances).
 The user can skip a body part if it is not visible.
 Once all the visible body parts are labeled, then the user can use ‘Next Frame’ to load the following frame.
 The user needs to save the labels after all the frames from one of the videos are labeled by clicking the save button at the bottom right.
 Saving the labels will create a labeled dataset for each video in a hierarchical data file format (HDF) in the